 Cheshire Services: Inclusive Education

-We support Cheshire Services to provide home-based care to children with disabilities.
+For a child living with a disability in Ethiopia, access to education is virtually impossible.
+Since 2013, Ethiopiaid has partnered with Cheshire Services in Harar to expand educational opportunities for economically disadvantaged children with disabilities.
+This includes providing mobility aids, offering educational subsidies, and creating a more accessible environment.
+We also support home-based care to children with disabilities.
 This is achieved through the provision of walking aids as well as rehabilitation activities such as physiotherapy.
-In this way, children can receive comprehensive treatment, close to their families and in a familiar environment.
+In this way, children can receive comprehensive treatment, close to their families, and in a familiar environment.
 We also construct structures such as ramps and accessible toilets at schools where students have mobility issues.

 Read our success stories here